deakjahn/flutter_isolate_web/README.md

 # Flutter Isolate Web

 The title is a misnomer.
 Of course, there are no isolates in Flutter Web.
-What this code provides is actually a unified interface to isolates *and* web workers so that each platform can use its own.
+What this code provides is a unified interface to isolates *and* web workers so that each platform can use its own.
 It's not a package on pub.dev and it won't be because you can't use it out of the box just like a regular package or plugin.
 You have to copy it into your own code and modify it to suit your needs.